d2s/Documentation/_posts/2018-04-11-HowtoUseRsyncOSX.md

 The following features are implemented in RsyncOSX:

-- do single backup tasks, synchronize source and destination (backup)
+- do single synchronize tasks, synchronize source and destination (backup)
-- do snapshot backups tasks, previous snapshots are saved to restore previous versions of or deleted files
+- do snapshot tasks, previous snapshots are saved to restore previous versions or deleted files
-- do quick backups tasks, either single tasks or group of tasks, both synchronize and snapshot tasks
+- do quick synchronize tasks, either single tasks or group of tasks, both synchronize and snapshot tasks
 - do backups utilizing predefined parameters to save changed or deleted files (by using rsync parameters, predefined parameter)
 - do batch tasks, both synchronize and snapshot tasks
 - adding new tasks by drag and drop (for local volumes)